 Quick Talking Points

-Biodiesel is one of the most diverse fuels in the world, produced using a broad mix of resources including recycled cooking oil, agricultural oils and animal fats.
+Feedstock Diversity: American biodiesel is one of the most diverse fuels in the world, produced using a broad mix of regionally available resources including recycled cooking oil, agricultural oils and animal fats.
 This has helped shape a nimble industry that is constantly searching for new technologies and feedstocks.
 Industry demand for new alternatives is stimulating, and often financing, research on new feedstocks such as algae and camelina.